Rays vs. Royals Player Props Betting Odds

-Player prop bet options for Wander Franco, Bobby Witt Jr. and others are available when the Tampa Bay Rays host the Kansas City Royals at Tropicana Field on Thursday at 6:40 PM ET.
+Bobby Witt Jr. is one of the top players with prop bets available when the Tampa Bay Rays and the Kansas City Royals square off at Tropicana Field on Friday (beginning at 6:40 PM ET).

 Bet on this matchup or its props with BetMGM!